 Pro: Airbnb Might Be More Flexible

 Plenty of time, Airbnb can be a lot more flexible because you’re dealing with an individual rather than corporate apparatus.
 Cancellation policies for each listing are available on the site.
 If you encounter a problem of any kind or need assistance with anything, your host might be far more inclined to leave a good impression and help you out than hotel staff.
-Hotels also tend to have very strict check in and check out policies, while your Airbnb host might be able to give you some leeway on that front.
+Hotels also tend to have a very strict check in and check out policies, while your Airbnb host might be able to give you some leeway on that front.

 Con: Hotels Seem to Be Safer